 The Mac ‘N’ Cheese Bites were probably my least favourite.
 They were a good size and lightly fried without being oily, but I found them a touch bland.
 I’d have liked a stronger cheese involved, but there were nice enough when dunked in the accompanying tomato chutney.

 The Lobster Cakes were tasty little fritters made up of creole lobster, crayfish and scallions, fried in beer batter and served with a paprika mayo.
 These were a highlight.
-Again, not a hint of greasiness from the frying, and they were pleasantly spicy, especially when dunked in the paprika mail.
+Again, not a hint of greasiness from the frying, and they were pleasantly spicy, especially when dunked in the paprika mayo.
 The lobster inside was buttery and delicious.

 The Hunky Chunk Chicken is southern fried chicken, served with Sriracha mayo.
 The chicken was tender and full of moisture.
 The coating was spicy, and the mayo was packed with heat too, which I loved.
 Be aware of you’re not a fan of spice though.

 The Rib Tips were a stand out too, as we had expected.
 Lumps of pork belly, deep fried and tossed in the house barbecue sauce.
 As before, they fell apart to the touch and the sauce is rich and tangy.
 I suspect it may be a cola based barbecue.
-Unfortunately I don’t think there were as a good as the ones we had at the Colmore Food Festival.
+Unfortunately I don’t think there were as good as the ones we had at the Colmore Food Festival.
 They weren’t quite as crisp, and one or two were slightly dry inside.
 I’m just being picky though, as they were so good before, and this version was still delicious.